babsey/nest-desktop-legacy/docs/deployer/deploy-docker.rst

 Installation
 ------------

-The `image <https://hub.docker.com/r/babsey/nest-desktop>`__ from docker hub contains all required software (NEST Desktop, NEST Server and NEST Simulator)
+The image from docker hub contains all required software (NEST Desktop, NEST Server and NEST Simulator).
+For more information, follow the link `here <https://hub.docker.com/r/babsey/nest-desktop>`__.

 .. code-block:: bash